-- + Maximizing co-benefits for heavily burdened communities with respect to environmental justice issues and equity;; - + The impact of large infrastructure development associated with renewable energy development, hydrogen production, and/or DAC with CCS on land use compared to the use of natural and working lands as a carbon sink; - + A better understanding of the adoption challenges that vehicle and building electrification strategies might face as well as the practical infrastructure rollout needed, e.g. distribution and transmission upgrades to match growth in electric loads; - + Strategies to incentivize the development of advanced mitigation strategies, in particular low carbon fuel production, CCS, and NETs and to bring down their costs; - + The infrastructure development needs to deploy a hydrogen and/or carbon dioxide transport and storage system in-state, and potentially out of state.
+- + Maximizing co-benefits for heavily burdened communities with respect to environmental justice issues and equity; - + The impact of large infrastructure development associated with renewable energy development, hydrogen production, and/or DAC with CCS on land use compared to the use of natural and working lands as a carbon sink; - + A better understanding of the adoption challenges that vehicle and building electrification strategies might face as well as the practical infrastructure rollout needed, e.g. distribution and transmission upgrades to match growth in electric loads; - + Strategies to incentivize the development of advanced mitigation strategies, in particular low carbon fuel production, CCS, and NETs and to bring down their costs; - + The infrastructure development needs to deploy a hydrogen and/or carbon dioxide transport and storage system in-state, and potentially out of state.

 The above list is an initial attempt at highlighting areas of continued research which might help inform new and more specific policies to incentivize the suite of advanced mitigation measures and CDR needs that this study highlights.
-Finally, this draft report may be revised in parts based on comments received from stakeholders.
 Subsequent to this report, CARB will be developing their 2022 Scoping Plan which will provide more focus on the implications of the state's 2045 goal on policy and implementation needs for 2030.